Introduction To Animal Foods

 Sugars and starches provide energy and heat.
 If they are not used immediately they will be stored as fat.

-Fibre is a woody substance with little feeding value.
+Fibre is a woody substance with little nutritional value.
 It does, however, have an important role to play in keeping the digestive system working smoothly.
 It stimulates the digestive process and helps in the absorption of food.

 All carbohydrates are made up of carbon, hydrogen and oxygen.